AdobeDocs/workfront.en/help/classic/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 You can deactivate users from the user page, or as you are editing a user.

-For information about deactivating users, see [Deactivate a user](../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
+For information about deactivating users, see [Deactivate or reactivate a user](../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).

 >[!IMPORTANT]
 >